 Writers don’t write only for themselves.
 They write for communities, with the intent to be heard, and they can be powerful forces for change in society.
+This work begins and ends with empathy, self-reflection, and honesty.

 As an intercultural and interfaith educator, Cassandra can speak in response to critical incidents.
 She has addressed ethics, healing, hate speech, acts of violence, and the role of listening in situations of conflict.